Two U.S. soldiers killed at base in Afghanistan

 Such incidents became more frequent after the United States sent tens of thousands of more soldiers to Afghanistan as part of a surge to fight in Taliban strongholds.

-"There are Taliban sympathizers in uniform inside Afghan security forces who are not in fact sent or recruited by the Taliban," said an Afghan government official, who spoke on condition of anonymity.
+"There are Taliban sympathisers in uniform inside Afghan security forces who are not in fact sent or recruited by the Taliban," said an Afghan government official, who spoke on condition of anonymity.

 "Despite tighter vetting procedures, such unfortunate incidents do occur.
 This problem will not go away.
 We need more time, more resources and manpower."